A customer satisfaction survey is one of the best and most straightforward ways to check the pulse of your customers.

 You should set a scale and benchmarks for acceptable results and the results that would prompt you to action.

-Now you are all set up to create your own customer satisfaction survey!
+Now you are all set up to make your own customer satisfaction survey!

 Want to try it straight away?
 All you need to do is sign up here.
-You get 14 days to try our quiz and survey maker for free.
-You can use the template we provided, edit it, or create as many new surveys, forms, and quizzes as you want!
+You get 14 days to try our survey maker for free.
+You can use the template we provided, edit it, or make as many new surveys, forms, and quizzes as you want!
 Give it a try!